awslabs/ec2-spot-workshops/content/040_karpenter/advanced_provisioner.md

 * The `default` Provisioner does now support both `spot` and `on-demand` capacity types.
 The `team1` provisioner however does only support `on-demand`

 * The `team1` Provisioner does only support Pods or Jobs that provide a Toleration for the key `team1`.
 Nodes procured by this provisioner will be tainted using the Taint with key `team1` and effect `NoSchedule`.

+{{% notice note %}}
+If Karpenter encounters a taint in the Provisioner that is not tolerated by a Pod, Karpenter won’t use that Provisioner to provision the pod.
+It is recommended to create Provisioners that are mutually exclusive.
+So no Pod should match multiple Provisioners.
+If multiple Provisioners are matched, Karpenter will randomly choose which to use.
+{{% /notice %}}

 Before closing this section let's confirm that we have the correct configuration.
 Run the following command to list the current provisioners.